 Everybody learns in different ways.
 This poses a significant dilemma for the eLearning industry.
 It’s simply not realistic to create on a single platform that can meet every learner’s expectations.

-Due to this complexity, a lot of eLearning platforms provide a basic product that comes with the essential functions that can be enhanced with extra features.
+Due to this complexity, a lot of online learning platforms provide a basic product that comes with the essential functions that can be enhanced with extra features.
 This strategy allows administrators to create a personalized LMS, having only those features that they require.
 For instance, discussion forms are useful in mathematical and analytical courses, so you can add them to your LMS where learners try to find how different solutions work.

 7. Consider Social Features